MiraGeoscience/octree-creation-app/README.rst

 Third Party Software
 ^^^^^^^^^^^^^^^^^^^^
-The my-app Software may provide links to third party libraries or code (collectively “Third Party Software”) to implement various functions.
+The octree-creation-app Software may provide links to third party libraries or code (collectively “Third Party Software”) to implement various functions.
 Third Party Software does not comprise part of the Software.
 The use of Third Party Software is governed by the terms of such software license(s).
 Third Party Software notices and/or additional terms and conditions are located in the